-The Primary Pharmacy of Choice must monitor the drug utilization of each restricted recipient and must exercise sound professional judgement when dispensing drugs in order to prevent inappropriate drug utilization by the recipient.
+The Primary Pharmacy of Choice must monitor the drug utilization of each restricted recipient and must exercise sound professional judgment when dispensing drugs in order to prevent inappropriate drug utilization by the recipient.
 When the pharmacist reasonably believes that the recipient is attempting to obtain excessive drugs through duplicate prescriptions or other inappropriate means, the pharmacist must contact the providing physician to verify the authenticity and accuracy of the prescription presented.
-Primary pharmacies that are found on review to be dispensing drugs in a manner that is inconsistent with professional standards may be subject to administrative action by the Department, including the recovery of payments.
+Primary pharmacies that are found on review to be dispensing drugs in a manner that is inconsistent with professional standards may be subject to administrative action by DHS or its contracted Managed Care Organization(s), including the recovery of payments.